decay88/Tengri_Shellcode_Loader/README.md

 The folder structure MUST be maintained for it to work and generated loaders are output into the FinishedLoader folder.

+You will need to feed it either Metasploit and Cobalt Strike raw (.bin) x86 shellcode.

 The GUI looks like this:

 ![Alt text](/images/loader_gui_prview.PNG)